 - Read the manufacturer instructions on how to safely move items such as fridges and washing machines

 - Normal home insurance usually won’t cover any damage to your items during the relocation, so talk to your removalists and organize insurance

 - Start the process of changing your address, especially with important contacts such as the tax office and banks

 - Start collecting all the keys for your current home, including the spare keys you have given to relatives and friends.

 Moving House Checklist and Tips: Two Weeks to Moving Day

-- Start cancelling services such as gardeners and cleaners.
-Organize one last spring clean from your current house cleaner and organize a cleaning service for your new home
+- Start canceling services such as gardeners and cleaners.
+Organize one last spring clean from your current house cleaner and organize a cleaning service for your new home.

 - Refill any prescriptions and make sure you have enough medication to last for a couple of weeks after your move.